 CF and Non-CF Respiratory Cell Lines

-A large repository of human respiratory epithelial cells lines, originally collected and distributed by Dr. Dieter Gruenert (UCSF), is available to facilitate research for academic and non-commercial research purposes.
-This repository includes the 16HBE14o- and CFBE41o- parental cell line as well as a number of other CF cell lines from different respiratory tissue locations, such as the nasal passages, submucosal glands, and tracheal tissues.
+A large number of human respiratory cell lines, originally collected and distributed by Dr. Dieter Gruenert, have been used to facilitate research for academic and non-commercial research purposes.
+This collection includes the 16HBE14o- and CFBE41o- parental cell lines as well as a number of other CF lines from different respiratory tissue locations, such as the nasal passages, submucosal glands, and tracheal tissues.
+In addition to the respiratory cells, the collection also includes a number of other cell lines, such as the CF pancreatic ductal cells (CFPAC), and induced pluripotent stem cells.

 billek@chori.org